protesilaos/my-website/_codelog/2023-01-06-re-modus-questions-disability.md

 Actually, don't try that on yourself.
-A few seconds will already give you the hint you need: legibility is for everyone and inconsiderate choices will harm even those with eagle-eye vision.
+A few seconds will already give you the hint you need: legibility is for everyone and inconsiderate choices will harm even those with eagle-eyed vision.

 Accessible colour combinations have the inherent benefit of avoiding awkward pairings.
 Again, this is not about disability.
 Try to read a